NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/shifting-relations-bees-humans/shifting-relations-bees-humans.md

 pre-modular era (Southerne, 1597, sigs, C3r-C4v).
-Levett's Tortona also notes that 'if a stock swarm three or foure swarmes in a yeere (as sometimes I have seene) both the stock and the latter swarmes are all in great danger to die the next winter' (Levett 1634: 25).
+Levett's Tortona also notes that 'if a stock swarm three or foure swarmes in a yeere (as sometimes I have seene) both the stock and the latter swarmes are all in great danger to die the next winter' (Levett, 1634, p.
+25).
 Hartlib's 'High-Dutch' correspondent similarly advocates limiting the number of swarms, and notes how 'experienced Bee-masters \[do\] not . . . suffer any stock to swarm above twice in a year, but rather to prevent it, by